 Prerequisite for EMT 90.
-Introduces concepts of the Emergency Medical Services (EMS) System, roles and responsibilities.
-Basic concepts of patient assessment and scene management taught.
+Introduces concepts of the Emergency Medical Services (EMS) System, roles and responsibilities, Basic concepts of patient assessment and scene management taught.
 Stresses collaboration with other scene team members.

-■ EMT 91 - Emergency Medical Technician I Refresher 2 Units Degree Applicable
+■ EMT 91 - Emergency Medical Technician I Refresher 1.5 Units Not Degree Applicable

-Prerequisite: Completion of a State or County Department of Health (or out-of-state) approved course and possession of a currently valid EMT-I certificate or one which has expired for no more than 20 months
+Prerequisite: Completion of an approved California State EMT course and possession of a currently valid EMT certificate or one which has expired for no more than 20 months

+Renews EMT certification.
 Approved by the L.A.
 County and State Departments of Health.
-Required of all Emergency Medical Technician - I personnel every two years in order to maintain eligibility for employment in an emergency response agency and to keep certification valid.
-Course covers all required material and current changes/updates in pre-hospital emergency care at the EMT-I level
+Fulfills updates for Emergency Medical Technician personnel every two years in order to maintain eligibility for employment in an emergency response agency and to keep certification valid.
+Course covers all required material and current changes/updates in pre-hospital emergency care at the EMT level.
+Special approval required to enroll.